gpcor/100-Days-Of-Go/README.md

 finished projects here as proof of work.
 Most days will be a short log to show proof of work.

+### Day 11 (14MAR21)
+I did two code katas today from Codewars, both were 7 kyu.
+I did one this morning and one this evening.
+I had quite a bit of homework to work on so I didn't get to do much, but I learned some new stuff about the Strings package which I'm always happy about, such as strings.Replace, strings.ReplaceAll, and strings.TrimSpace.
+That last one is intersting but I'm unsure how it works.
+I'm now working on naming a project that I can work on for a bit.
+I think I'll finish the Udemy course this week and start the project come this weekend.
+My only fear is I won't have much time to code between homework assignments since I have two very project heavy classes that are running concurrently.
+I'll be really glad when I'm done with school in August.

 ### Day 10 (13MAR21)
 Tonight, after two very satisfying glasses of Glenfiddich 15, I sat down and decided to code something simple without the aid of a tutorial or guide.
 So I made a simple